patrickbucher/sicp/misc/racket.md

 # Racket

-Notes on Racket, mostly on what is needed in order to work through the picture language exercises of section 2.2.4
+Notes on Racket, mostly on what is needed in order to work through the picture language exercises of section 2.2.4, and the concurrency examples in section 3.4.

 As a start, `racket` is installed on Arch Linux: